bintu22/elist_analysis/README.md

 <img width="1928" height="474" alt="image" src="https://github.com/user-attachments/assets/ab008f95-507b-4f56-983b-ee90b87e7bb7" />

 ## Recommendations
 *  **Marketing team should shift focus towards high value customers in APAC since they have the highest AOV of all the regions.** Historically, direct and email channels have been responsible for driving the most sales in this region.
 However, social media and affiliate chanels drove the highest AOV in 2022.
 I'd recommend increased marketing through these channels to increase sales amongst high value customers in APAC.
 I'd also suggest utilizing ads customized to local markets and marketing products that would be popular there.
 Additionally, I'd suggest looking to improve AOV in Australia, through methods like promotions of more expensive products.
 Australia is the 2nd best selling country in APAC but has a below regional average AOV.
-Improving AOV in Australia will increase the aggregate AOV across all regions.
+Improving AOV in Australia will increase the aggregate AOV across all regions. **They should also continue marketing their top revenue driving products**, 27in 4K gaming monitor, Apple Airpods Headphones, Macbook Air Laptop, and ThinkPad Laptop to maintain their market share.
+Those products makeup 95% of Elist's total revenue.
 *  **Product team should consider deprecating the Bose Soundsport Headphones entirely** since only 27 headphones were ordered during this time period and contributed < 1% towards overall sales.
 The budget and resources can be allocated towards better performing products.
+They should also continue selling the latest product versions of 27in 4K gaming monitor, Apple Airpods Headphones, Macbook Air Laptop, and ThinkPad Laptop products since those products comprise 96% of Elist's total revenue.
 *  **Sales/Customer Success team should consider the Lifetime Value and Churn Rate of a Loyalty Program customer** compared to Non-Loyalty Program customer to understand the value of leveraging the program to retain high value customers.
 *  **Finance team should compare the Customer Acquisition costs associated with running the program to the Revenue associated with the program** to determine the value of the program.
 These costs should continue to be monitored over time.
 *  **Operations team should review the overall costs associated with Acquiring a Loyalty Program Member vs Non-Loyalty Program member** and seek ways to improve efficiencies to maximize the value of running the program.

 ## Future Analysis
 * **Compare the following metrics for Loyalty Program Members vs Non-Loyalty Program Members:** Lifetime Value, Churn Rate, Customer Acquisition Cost, Average Order Profit (factoring total costs required to sell products)
+* **Review performance by supplier** to understand trends and find opportunities to optimize on supply based costs.